TyronSmiteApril/TSA-ebikerentals/README.md

 ### 4. Configuring Notification System
 This script uses **QBCore's** default notification system (`QBCore:Notify`), but you can configure it to use a custom notification system if desired.

-In `config.lua`, edit the following configuration:
+In `config.lua`, add the following configuration:

 ```lua
 Config.NotificationSystem = 'qbcore' -- Set to 'custom' if you want to use a different notification system